maxiaodong97/CarND-Behavioral-Cloning-P3/writeup_report.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+I then tried to increase the speed by modify default speed in drive.py from 9 mph to 19 mph, then to 25 mph without leaving the road.

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 127) consisted of a convolution neural network with the following layers and layer sizes